 The reality is though, a large proportion of relationships and marriages do end and for a variety of reasons, but it’s important to know that you haven’t “failed”.
 Go easy on yourself.
 Separation is a significant event, often with emotional, financial, and physical repercussions.

-Accurate and timely legal advice can provide you with the appropriate information you need in order to be able to take the next step forward comfortably and confidently
+Accurate and timely legal advice can provide you with the information you need in order to be able to take the next steps forward, both comfortably and confidently.

 Not every separation is the result of a big argument where someone walks out, slamming the door behind them.
 In fact, most aren’t – they are the result of serious and quiet contemplation.

 If you find yourself thinking about separation as you drive to work on a Monday morning after a particularly difficult weekend, or after the kids have gone to bed, you are not alone – even though it may feel like it.

 There is a lot to work through at this time.
 There’s the guilt of not “being honest” with the other person, fear about what will happen after separation and the impact on the kids, and possibly sadness as to how you reached this place where you now find yourself contemplating separation.

 All of these emotions are perfectly natural and the best thing to do is work through them.
 It’s a good idea to surround yourself with family and friends that you can talk to in confidence and to seek emotional and other support from external advisors where needed.

 It's also really important to know that just because you seek that advice, it doesn’t mean you are locked into going through with a separation.
 A large proportion of the people who we meet with are only contemplating separation, and then end up reconciling and not separating.